brownplt/B2T2/Errors.md

     function(t):
       tfilter(t,
         function(r):
-          getValue(r, "favorite-color")
+          getValue(r, "favorite color")
         end)
     end
 ```

 ### What is the Bug?

-The programmer returns `getValue(r, "favorite-color")` directly in the predicate but should return a boolean.
+The programmer returns `getValue(r, "favorite color")` directly in the predicate but should return a boolean.

 ### A Corrected Program